vaut-io/bevae/src/content/en/articles/2-en-choosing-a-clinician.md

 The future is unpredictable, especially when it comes to something as complex as pain.
 Be it stalled progress or a stressful setback, **flexibility should be baked into your action plan.** Your clinician should know how to react to whatever comes up during the process and help you work through or around it.

-Instead of stressing about achieving a specific goal at a specific time (the result), something inherently is out of your control, try to focus on what you can do to move in a positive direction (the process).
+Instead of stressing about achieving a specific goal at a specific time (the result, something inherently out of your control), try to focus on what you can do to move in a positive direction (the process).
 What do you presently have control over that will increase your chances of future success?
 You and your clinician should work on fostering a *process oriented* mindset.

 ## Are they afraid of saying "I don't know?"